Back to Main Blog

 If this year felt like too many plates spinning, if you gave your best to school and your scraps to your own people at home, that is not a personal failing.
 That is what happens when educators are not supported first.

-It doesn't have to be that way next year.
+And it doesn't have to be that way next year.

 You planted seeds this year that will keep growing long after this June.
 You led with love, and that will always be enough.